deviantpoint/github-protected-branch-settings-service/README.md

 2. Retroactively apply protected branch settings to existing repositories in a Github organization.

 The default branch protection rules that this service applies can be found [here](./src/main/resources/repo_protection_template.json).
-This can be overridden with an environment variable.
+This default file can be [overridden](#advanced-configuration) with an environment variable.

 ### Endpoints

 The service has two primary endpoints (OpenAPI definition for this service can be found at `{service-url}/swagger-ui.html`):

 * **/repo/event_callback**
-  * This can receive Github webhook `repo` events and if the type is `created`, the service will:
+  * This can receive Github webhook `repo` events and if the `action` type is `created`, the service will:
     * Protect the default branch
-    * Add a new issue to the repo tagging users and teams to the branch protection rules applied
+    * Add a new issue to the repo tagging users and teams to alert them to the branch protection rules applied to the repo
     * **Note:** If a repository is empty when first created, Github will not create a default branch.
     Therefore, branch protection rules would not be applied.
 To ensure that all new repos have a protected branch, this endpoint will add a default [README.md](src/main/resources/repo_default_readme.md) file to empty repositories.